What is the Absa Fellowship Programme?

 The Absa Fellowship Programme is much more than just an ordinary scholarship or bursary initiative.
+It is a leadership development programme.
 While successful candidates will receive financial support towards their academic studies, they will also be expected to actively participate in a specially curated leadership development programme created by Absa.

 The following will be covered:

 - Full tuition

 - Textbooks & Educational equipment